bbeat2782/Projects/rating_pred/README.md

 # Data Preprocessing

 ### 1. Extracting Sentiment Scores
-With `SentimentIntensityAnalyzer` from the nltk package, I can extract negative, neutral, positive, and compound score of a text.
+With `SentimentIntensityAnalyzer` from the `nltk` package, I extracted negative, neutral, positive, and compound scores of combined reviews from each movie.

 ```
 from nltk.sentiment import SentimentIntensityAnalyzer